TinkerTools/tinker9/doc/style.md

 // Do we add underbar after the HEADER_GUARD, like HEADER_GUARD_?
 // How many _s?
 ZERO?
 ONE_?
 TWO__?
 THREE___?
 // ...
-// And they will become black holes if you update the file names.
+// And they will become black holes if you update the filenames.
 #endif
 ```